juuunas/nasanoa.org/src/content/posts/underrated artists in the scene.md

 ### the gay hero of appletown

 I first heard this artist in the **COREPULSIVE** compilation and I was impressed of the production and the crazy breaks.
-Their sound is just very solid and I like it a whole lot.
+I really want to hear more stuff from them, it's really good.

 Checkout their [SoundCloud](https://soundcloud.com/svorke) and also their latest release [here](https://thegayheroofappletown.bandcamp.com/album/un).